 Strength and beauty are in His sanctuary.

 a.
-For the LORD is great and greatly to be praised: The Psalmist would not give God empty or unthinking praise.
-He first spoke regarding the simple greatness of God, and noted that His greatness made Him greatly to be praised.
+For the Lord is great and greatly to be praised: The psalmist would not give God empty or unthinking praise.
+He first spoke regarding the greatness of God, and noted that His greatness made Him greatly to be praised.

 b.
 He is to be feared above all gods: Yahweh deserves worship from the entire earth because He isn’t like the gods and idols of the pagans.
 He is the Creator who made the heavens.

 i.
 “Idols; or, nothings, as they are called, 1 Corinthians 8:4, 10:19; or, vain things, as the word signifies, and is translated by others.
 The sense is, Though they have usurped the name and place of the Divine Majesty, yet they have nothing of his nature or power in them.”
 (Poole)

 ii.
 “The term idols is elilim, which the Old Testament treats as a mere parody of elohim (God).
 It is the word translated ‘worthless’ in Job 13:4 (‘worthless physicians’) and Jeremiah 14:14 (‘worthless divination’).”
 (Kidner)

 iii.
 “Yahweh alone is God and all other deities are ‘fakes.’
 They cannot be gods, because Yahweh alone has made heaven.
 The pagans may claim that their gods have power over the heavenly realms, but this is excluded by virtue of Yahweh’s sole claim to having created ‘the heavens.’”
 (VanGemeren)

 iv.
 “The contemptuous name of the nation’s gods as ‘Nothings’ is frequent in Isaiah.”
 (Maclaren)